Grzegorz Braun: Homosexuality

-Braun supports the penalization of homosexual activity.
+Braun supports the penalisation of homosexual activity.
 During an interview, Braun equated homosexuality with pedophilia, and proposed flagellation as a possible punishment.
 In another interview, Braun claimed that homosexual sex is "very risky", "leads to premature death", and "increases the risk of all sorts of diseases".

 During a debate in the European Parliament about a Hungarian law banning the discussion of homosexuality and gender transition in schools, Braun said that there are three genders: "men, women, and people with personality disorders".
 After he was admonished by Vice President Katarina Barley, he said, "Sodomites are, I believe, the missing proletariat in the world revolution that you all very much need to carry out your projects.
 Keep yourselves, perverts, far away from our children."
 After this, Braun's microphone was turned off and he left the podium.
 For a period of two days, he was excluded from speeches and his parliamentary allowance (€350 a day) was withheld.

 On 18 March 2025, Braun vandalised a public exhibition in the old town market square in Opole titled "There’s more of us!
 Provoke equality with us" by Tęczowe Opole (lit.
 'Rainbow Opole'), a local LGBTQ organisation, depicting the history of equality marches in the city.
 He wrote "stop pervert propaganda" in black spray paint on the display boards.
 He reported the exhibition to the police, claiming that it violated Article 140 of the Code on Petty Offenses, which prohibits "indecent behaviour" in public.
 In response, Opole mayor Arkadiusz Wiśniewski announced the cancellation of Braun's contract for renting a hall in the Exhibition and Congress Centre for a campaign event, because "we cannot accept evil and discrimination".
 He said that the city would seek damages of (US$) from Braun.

 On 11 June 2025, Braun destroyed a LGBT exhibition in the Sejm.
 The exhibition, belonging to Tęczowe Opole, was composed of display boards showing the history of equality marches in the Opole region, which were thrown on the floor, bent, and trampled upon by Braun.
 He was escorted out of the building by security.
 As a result of this, on 14 June 2025, Braun was barred from entering the Sejm and Senate Complex.
 The Marshal of the Sejm, Szymon Hołownia, said that "there is no place for hooligans in the Sejm".
 He also said that as a result of the incident, he authorised the Marshal Guard to use physical force against people with legal immunity that are destroying property.
 The Deputy Marshal of the Sejm, Krzysztof Bosak, condemned both Braun's behaviour, which he called "inconsistent with the regulations of the Sejm", and the exhibition, which he said was "in line with negative ideological trends".
 Minister for Equality Katarzyna Kotula said that she had filed a complaint with the prosecutor's office.
+In March 2026, the European Parliament voted to waive Braun's immunity in connection with criminal proceedings concerning this incident.